-- 601/6856/0 BIIAB Level 2 Diploma in Health and Social Care (Adults) for Wales and Northern Ireland - 601/8997/6 BIIAB Level 3 Certificate in Induction into Adult Social Care in Northern Ireland
+601/6878/X BIIAB Level 3 Diploma in Health and Social Care (Adults) for Wales and Northern Ireland

 9. Assessment

 Overview of assessment strategy

 The qualification comprises knowledge units.
 BIIAB has developed Assessment Knowledge Modules (AKMs) for the units.

 AKMs are internally marked assessments, containing a series of questions, marked and internally verified by the centre and with external verification by the BIIAB External Quality Assurer (EQA).